 9.Passport or Photo-ID of Indian Spouse

-Anything like Aadhar card, Driving license or passport of your Indian spouse will do the trick.
+Anything like an Aadhar card, Driving license, or passport of your Indian spouse will do the trick.
 However, it’s best to upload the passport copy.

 10.India X Visa Photo Requirements